MUSEUM OF BUFFOONERY

 It is a choreography of calculated chaos, a symphony where each note of subtlety, wit, and surprise is a thread weaving the grand tapestry of human folly.

-Each movement carries profound weight; too many pirouettes may send it spiraling into obscurity, and too few may rob it of its thunderous brilliance.
+Each movement carries profound weight; too many pirouettes may send it spiralling into obscurity, and too few may rob it of its thunderous brilliance.

 Picture